Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 ## Types and parent objects

-Generic matrices in AbstractAlgebra.jl have type `Generic.Mat{T}` for matrices in a matrix space, or `Generic.MatAlgElem{T}` for matrices in a matrix algebra, where `T` is the type of elements of the matrix.
+Generic matrices in AbstractAlgebra.jl have type `Generic.MatSpaceElem{T}` for matrices in a matrix space, or `Generic.MatAlgElem{T}` for matrices in a matrix algebra, where `T` is the type of elements of the matrix.
 Internally, generic matrices are implemented using an object wrapping a Julia two dimensional array, though they are not themselves Julia arrays.
 See the file `src/generic/GenericTypes.jl` for details.

+For the most part, one doesn't want to work directly with the `MatSpaceElem` type though, but with an abstract type called `Generic.Mat` which includes `MatSpaceElem` and views thereof.

 Parents of generic matrices (matrix spaces) have type `Generic.MatSpace{T}`.
 Parents of matrices in a matrix algebra have type `Generic.MatAlgebra{T}`.